ember-learn/ember-blog/source/2019-12-03-countdown-to-the-new-year-ember-modifier.md

 The `ember-modifier` addon provides an API for authoring element modifiers in Ember.
 It mirrors Ember's [helper API](https://api.emberjs.com/ember/3.14/classes/Ember.Templates.helpers), and has forms for writing both simple functional modifiers and more complicated class modifiers.

-A modifier can add special, automatic behavior to a DOM element, such as tracking scroll position or adding new event listeners.
+A modifier can add customized, automatic behavior to a DOM element, such as tracking scroll position or adding new event listeners.
 After you write a modifier, you can use it in a template like this:

 ```
 <div {{my-modifier}}>